Gödel's incompleteness theorems: Arithmetization of syntax

-The main problem in fleshing out the proof described above is that it seems at first that to construct a statement p that is equivalent to "p cannot be proved", p would somehow have to contain a reference to p, which could easily give rise to an infinite regress.
+The main problem in fleshing out the proof just described is that it seems at first that to construct a statement p that is equivalent to "p cannot be proved", p would somehow have to contain a reference to p, which could easily give rise to an infinite regress.
 Gödel's technique is to show that statements can be matched with numbers (often called the arithmetization of syntax) in such a way that "proving a statement" can be replaced with "testing whether a number has a given property".
 This allows a self-referential formula to be constructed in a way that avoids any infinite regress of definitions.
 The same technique was later used by Alan Turing in his work on the Entscheidungsproblem.

 In simple terms, a method can be devised so that every formula or statement that can be formulated in the system gets a unique number, called its Gödel number, in such a way that it is possible to mechanically convert back and forth between formulas and Gödel numbers.
 The numbers involved might be very long indeed (in terms of number of digits), but this is not a barrier; all that matters is that such numbers can be constructed.
 A simple example is how English can be stored as a sequence of numbers for each letter and then combined into a single larger number: